humbertosk/coding-test/README.md

 * Each React component is kept on its own file
 * Clean code :)

-## Submission
+## Submitting your code

+For submission, please clone **this repo**, push the changes to **your repo** and inform us by email **the link to your repo** containing the solution code.

-When submitting your code, make sure to include:
+Also make sure to include:
+* important design decisions
+* assumptions you had to make in case the requirements are not very clear
 * any relevant information needed to run your application (if different from the instructions in the next section)
-* important design decisions
-* assumptions you had to make because the requirements were not very clear

 # Getting Started with Create React App